 - Facilitated Diffusion

-Diffusion is the movement of biogeochemical substances from an area of higher concentration to lower concentration.
-The difference in the concentration of the two areas is termed as concentration gradient and the process of diffusion continues till this gradient neutralizes.
+Diffusion is the movement of substances from a region of higher concentration to lower concentration.
+The difference in the concentration of the two areas is termed as concentration gradient and the process of diffusion continues until this gradient neutralizes.

-Facilitated diffusion is a natural passive transportation of ions or molecules across the cell membrane through specific-transmembrane integral proteins.
+Facilitated diffusion is the passive transportation of ions or molecules across the cell membrane through specific-transmembrane integral proteins.
 The molecules, which are large and insoluble requires a carrier substance for their transportation through the plasma membrane.
-This process does not require any cellular energy or external energy.
+This process does not require any cellular or external energy.